Skip to content

 • Any game that reaches overtime finishes as a one-goal game.
 Overtime stops at the next goal, and a shootout win is entered in the standings — and graded by the book — as a one-goal victory.

-• Roughly a quarter of NHL games in a typical season go past regulation.
+• Just over one in five NHL games goes past regulation in a typical season.
 That whole slice of outcomes belongs to the +1.5 side before the opening face-off.

 So when a favourite is -180 on the moneyline but +130 on the puck line, nothing strange is happening.
 The team is likely to win; it is far less likely to win by two.
 Margins are the scarce commodity in hockey, and the puck line is a bet on margin, not on winning.